KirkDJohnson/Active-Directory/README.md

 <h2>Thoughts</h2>
 This was definitely the most comprehensive well rounded lab I have done.
-It involved network and account provisioning by confiuring multiple IP, entire Actice Directory and adding users to it.
+It involved network and account provisioning by confiuring multiple IP addresses and the entire Actice Directory and adding users to it.
 It signficantly advanced by knowledge of cybersecurity blue teaming by creating rules in splunk, parsing the logs, and generating and identifying security incidents.
-The lab also increased my knowledge of how red-teamers or malicious actors would conduct a brute force attack in a live environment.
-I tried to be very methocical in my approach to this by first drawing up how I wanted the end result to look or a simple illustration of how it may look in real life without leveraging VMs on one local network.
-Moreover, it required me to research different attack vectors and splunk configuration rules something that is crucial skill to have as a cybersecurity professional.
-However, the lab was also extremely stressful and had many hiccups from the multiple VMs running on my local computer using up too much RAM and crashing, not asssigning enough storage space to kali and having to research how to increase storage to the partition and so on.
+The lab also increased my knowledge of how red-teamers or malicious actors could conduct a brute force attack in a live environment.
+I tried to be very methodical in my approach to this by first drawing up how I wanted the end result to look or a simple illustration of how it may look in real life environment without leveraging VMs.
+Moreover, it required me to research different attack vectors and splunk configuration rules something that is a crucial skill to have as a cybersecurity professional.
+However, the lab was also extremely stressful and had many hiccups ranging from the multiple VMs running on my local computer using up too much RAM and crashing, not asssigning enough storage space to kali and having to research how to increase storage to the partition and so on.
 It was a marathon of a lab to conduct in one sitting but absoutely worth it for the hands on experience I got in so many disiplines within cybersecurity.
 <!--
  ```diff
 - text in red